 1954 through 1955

 Toured Europe with a production of the opera "Porgy and Bess."

 Recorded her first album, "Calypso Lady."

-Angelo moved to Cairo, Egypt where she served as editor of the English language weekly The Arab Observer.
+Moved to Cairo, Egypt, where she served as editor of the English language weekly The Arab Observer.

 She moved to Ghana, where she taught at the University of Ghana’s School of Music and Drama.
 She worked as a feature editor for The African Review and wrote for The Ghanaian Times.

 Returned to America to help Malcolm X build his new organization of African American Unity.